 Activating your Australian mobile phone

 Mobile networks in Australia are required by law to collect identification on their customers before activating your service.
 In most cases this means that that you need to show your passport in the shop that sells you your sim card; however amaysim have an online activation system that collects the required information without having to supply your passport.
-This make amaysim the easiest sim card to activate, particularly if you want to sort out your sim card online prior to travelling to Australia.
+This makes amaysim the easiest sim card to activate, particularly if you want to sort out your sim card online prior to travelling to Australia.

 You are also required to supply an Australian address when activating your sim card.
 If you don’t have an Australian address you can simply use the address of a hostel that you may be staying at; however it must be a valid Australian address.